Previous Page Next Page

 • The information does not meet the legal definition of abuse, neglect, or exploitation.

-There are two types of Clearly Not Reportable I&Rs:
+There are two types of Clearly not reportable (CNR) I&Rs:

-The intake specialist completes an I&R, Clearly Not Reportable Re: Child for a report on family violence that involves children in the home, but the concerns do not meet abuse, neglect or exploitation definitions.
+The intake specialist completes an I&R Clearly not reportable- re: children when a report on family violence involves children in the home, but the concerns do not meet abuse, neglect, or exploitation definitions.

 3160 Standards Compliance

-There are two types of Standards Compliance I&Rs:
+There are two types of I&R Standards Compliance:

-• DCL Standards Compliance (regarding child day care operations)
+• I&R DCL Standards Compliance (child day care operations and homes).

-• A day care provider is caring for more children than its license allows.
+• A day care provider is caring for more children than the license allows.

-• A provider is running an unlicensed day care in a house.
+• A provider is running an unregulated day care in a house.

-• A foster home is caring for more children than its license allows.
+• A foster home is caring for more children than the license allows.

 • A residential treatment center is serving only cold meals to the children.